This page explains many important points about having a Temporal Artery Biopsy, but please discuss any questions that you may have with your surgeon.

 Is there an alternative?

-You do not have to have this procedure but it will make it more difficult to find the cause for your symptoms.
+You do not have to have this procedure but it will make it more difficult to find the cause of your symptoms.

 The surgery